rhenning/resume/README.md

   pandocFork ---> html@{ shape: doc, label: HTML }
   pandocFork ---> docx@{ shape: doc, label: DOCX }
 ```

+Some items are omitted from the workflow diagram for clarity's sake.
+These include:

+* Events updating a Pull Request's Status Checks, based on results of the various
+  linters, are not shown.
+* The process of collecting and uploading artifacts arising as a result of the `build`
+  workflow is not shown.
+* I've left out step-by-step details of the pre-release and release processes.

 ### How did you become involved in the tech industry?